José Carrillo

-José Carrillo Mancilla (born 4 March 1995), simply known as José Carrillo, is a Spanish professional footballer who plays as a centre-back for Kazakhstani club Ulytau.
+José Carrillo Mancilla (born 4 March 1995), simply known as José Carrillo, is a Spanish professional footballer who plays as a centre-back for Segunda Federación club Jaén.

 Club career

 José Carrillo made his debut in Slovakia on 29 July 2017, against Nitra, in a goal-less tie.
 In the second half, he was replaced by Martin Koscelník.

 On 5 January 2022, Carrillo was unveiled as a new signing at League of Ireland Premier Division club Finn Harps for the 2022 season.

 Carrillo signed with USL Championship side El Paso Locomotive on 26 June 2023.
 On 1 November 2023, it was announced that Carrillo would not be returning for the 2024 season.